The Real Value of SNAP Benefits and Health Outcomes

 - Hilary Hoynes, Goldman School of Public Policy, University of California, Berkeley

-The food stamp program (SNAP) is one of the most important elements of the social safety net and is the second largest anti-poverty program for children in the U.S. (only the EITC raises more children above poverty).
-The program varies little across states and over time, which creates challenges for quasi-experimental evaluation.
-Notably, SNAP benefit levels are fixed across 48 states; but local food prices vary widely, leading to substantial variation in the real value of SNAP benefits.
-In this study, we leverage time variation in the real value of the SNAP benefit across markets to examine the effects of SNAP on child health.
-We link panel data on regional food prices and the cost of the Thrifty Food Plan, as measured by the USDA’s Quarterly Food at Home Price Database, to restricted-access geo-located National Health Interview Survey data on samples of SNAP-recipient and SNAP-eligible children.
-We estimate the relationship between the real value of SNAP benefits (i.e., the ratio of the SNAP maximum benefit to the TFP price faced by a household) and children’s health and health care utilization, in a fixed effects framework that controls for a number of individual-level and region characteristics, including non-food prices.
-Our findings indicate that children in market regions with a lower real value of SNAP benefits utilize significantly less health care, and may utilize emergency room care at increased rates.
-Lower real SNAP benefits also lead to an increase in school absences but we find no effect on reported health status.
+The Supplemental Nutrition Assistance Program (SNAP, formerly food stamps) is one of the most important elements of the social safety net.
+Unlike most other safety net programs, SNAP varies little across states and over time, which creates challenges for quasi-experimental evaluation.
+Notably, SNAP benefits are fixed across 48 states; but local food prices vary, leading to geographic variation in the real value of SNAP benefits.
+In this study, we provide the first estimates that leverage variation in the real value of SNAP benefits across markets to examine effects of SNAP on child health.
+We link panel data on regional food prices to National Health Interview Survey data and use a fixed effects framework to estimate the relationship between local purchasing power of SNAP and children’s health and health care utilization.
+We find that children in market regions with lower SNAP purchasing power utilize less preventive health care.
+Lower real SNAP benefits also lead to an increase in school absences.
+We find no effect on reported health status.